Dhivakar-k24/Cybersecurity-Project/README.md

 ->TF-IDF Vectorization

-Multinomial Naive Bayes
+->Multinomial Naive Bayes

-Confusion Matrix
+->Confusion Matrix

-ROC Curve & AUC Score
+->ROC Curve & AUC Score

-Accuracy evaluation
+->Accuracy evaluation

-Real-time URL prediction
+->Real-time URL prediction

 The model learns patterns from a dataset of labeled URLs and predicts whether a new URL is good or bad.

 📁 Dataset